jrpool/mutably-starter/README.md

     `npm i`

-4. To start either version 1 of the application, execute `npm start`.
-To start version 2, execute `npm run start2`.
-Notice the different syntaxes for the two versions.
+4. To start version 1 of the application, execute `npm localstart1`.
+To start version 2, execute `npm run localstart2`.

 To access the application while it is running, use a web browser to request this URL: